Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

      Hoisting is a behavior in JavaScript where variable and function declarations are moved to the top of their respective scopes during compilation or interpretation, before the code is actually executed.
 This means that you can use a variable or function before it has been declared, but only if it is declared using the `var` or `function` keywords.
 However, only the declarations themselves are hoisted, not their values or assignments.

-165. ### What are modules in javascript? modules are a way of organizing code into separate files or components that can be reused in different parts of an application.
+165. ### What are modules in javascript?
+     Modules are a way of organizing code into separate files or components that can be reused in different parts of an application.
 Modules allow you to encapsulate data and functionality, making your code more organized and easier to maintain

 # Day 34